0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

 This includes initializing and updating your node configuration, as well as registering your node for block production and signing.
 The tool can be used with the following commands:

-- `create-config`: Used to set up the initial config, `config.json`, for your node, or for updating an existing config.
-This will take you through the step-by-step tutorial of filling out the information needed for your config.
+- `create-config`: Used to set up the initial config file for your node, or to update an existing config file.
+This command will take you through a step-by-step process for filling out the information needed for your config.
     - Example: `./node-register.sh create-config`
 - `register-node`: Used to register your node for producing and signing blocks.
-This will take your thorugh the step-by-step tutorial for registering for block production and signing.
+This command will take you through a step-by-step process to register for block production and signing.
 - `status`: Checks whether your node is up to date with the rest of the network.
 - `validate-kyc <session-id>`: Checks whether your Synaps KYC registration, based on the supplied `session-id`, is valid and approved.
     - Example: `./node-register.sh validate-kyc 3bca023e-abc1-12a1-bdab-5fa1c3b7b9b3`